jellowrld/tfdnjector/README.md

 ---

-## ✨ Features
+## Features

-- 🕹️ **Automatic Game Detection:** Finds your Steam installation automatically.
+- 🕹️ **Automatic Game Detection**
+  Finds your Steam installation and locates the game folder automatically.

-- 🧹 **Pre-launch Cleanup:** Clears logs, crashes, webcache, and pipeline caches.
+- 🧹 **Pre-launch Cleanup**
+  Clears logs, crash reports, webcache, and pipeline caches before launch.

-- 🗑️ **Optional CFG Deletion:** Delete `CFG.ini` before launch with a checkbox.
+- 🗑️ **Optional CFG Deletion**
+  Delete `CFG.ini` prior to launch using a simple checkbox.

+- ⏱️ **BlackCipher Delay Slider**
+  Adjust `BlackCipherDelay` for instant injection (values from **2500** to **60000 ms**) directly in the GUI.

-- 💉 **DLL Injection:** Inject a user-selected DLL into the game process.
+- 💉 **DLL Injection**
+  Inject a user-selected DLL into the game process.
+Compatible with Athruns, Tivmo, and Blizzies DLLs.

+- 🔄 **Auto-Inject**
-- 🔄 **Auto-Inject:** Monitors for the game process and injects DLL when detected.
-(Updated injection function so if game crashes there is no need to restart injector.)
+  Monitors the game process and injects the DLL automatically.
+If the game crashes, the injector resets automatically—no need to restart the tool.

-- 🖤 **GUI Interface:** Dark-themed, intuitive interface.
+- 🖤 **Dark-Themed GUI**
+  Clean, intuitive interface with all options easily accessible.

 ---